Dimterion/PoTW-GO/README.md

 - An interactive story made with React
 - The story can be completed (some future changes/adjustments are still possible)
-- First chapter of the story linked above (brief summary is also provided in the current one)
+- First chapter of the story is linked above (brief summary is also provided in the current one)
 - To be continued...

 ## Built with

-Vite, React, React Router, CSS, Night Cafe (images), Netlify (current deployment)
+Vite, React, React Router, JavaScript, CSS, HTML, Night Cafe (images), Netlify (current deployment)